Too Many Emails, Not Enough Time: 9 Proven Solutions for 2026

 - Superhuman: Built-in snippets feature

-Creating 5-10 templates takes about 20 minutes but can save 1-2 hours weekly on repetitive email composition.
+Creating 5-10 templates takes about 20 minutes but saves 1-2 hours weekly on repetitive email composition.

 9. Establish Clear Communication Boundaries